Netflix/hubcommander/docs/authentication.md

 Authentication Plugins
 ===================
 HubCommander supports the ability to add authentication to the command flow.
-This is useful to safegurad specific commands, and additionally, add a speedbump to privileged commands.
+This is useful to safeguard specific commands, and additionally, add a speedbump to privileged commands.

 For organizations making use of Duo, a plugin is supplied that will prompt a user's device for approval